Tradandan/cndan/README_wp_rds.md

 # WordPress + RDS Setup Script

-This repository contains `wp-rds.sh`, a script to automate the setup of WordPress on an EC2 instance using an AWS RDS database.
+This repository contains `wp-rds.sh.x`, a script to automate the setup of WordPress on an EC2 instance using an AWS RDS database.

 ## Features
 - Interactive prompts for RDS database details.